spacefito/ardana-input-model/2.0/examples/entry-scale-kvm-esx/README.md

 ### Resource Nodes

 - Compute:
-    - KVM: Runs nova computes and associated services.
+    - KVM: Runs nova-compute and associated services.
 Runs on nodes of role type COMPUTE-ROLE.
     - ESX: Provides ESX compute services.
 OS and software on this node is to be installed by user.